Directors and Officers insurance

 Employment-related claims are definitely one of the most common types of D&O claims.
 Employees will often reach out to management if they feel that they are not being treated fairly or if they are being mistreated in any way.
 If the employee believes that management did not address their concerns sufficiently, there’s a good chance that they will file a lawsuit against the company and its management.

-Employee practices claims are usually handled by an EPL insurance policy, but if the lawsuit is directed specifically at the directors and officers, a D&O policy will be needed to protect management’s personal assets in the lawsuit.
+Employee practice claims are usually handled by an EPL insurance policy, but if the lawsuit is directed specifically at the directors and officers, a D&O policy will be needed to protect management’s personal assets in the lawsuit.

 That’s why EPLI, D&O, and several other policies are often bundled together to create what is called a management liability insurance program that aims at specifically protecting corporate leaders and their assets from a variety of possible claims.